gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 COVID is now a regular part of our landscape - many of us are going to be dealing with it.
 As a community we can work together to make sure that we limit its spread when it is discovered.

 * Please isolate yourself.
 The most logical place for this is your hotel or dorm room.
+The CDC has extensive guidelines on what to do, [which can be found on their website](https://www.cdc.gov/media/releases/2021/s1227-isolation-quarantine-guidance.html).
 * Please send an email to conference services at [confuw@uw.edu](mailto:confuw@uw.edu) - they will notify the University of Washington and help with contract notification and warning.
 Your name will not be made public.
 * If you need help, please do not hesitate to contact us the same address above.
 We realize having to go into isolation in a strange city can be a daunting - we will do our best to help.
 * The university has a large hospital attached to it.
 The emergency room entrance is about a 15 minute walk from our main conference buildings.
 It is the main hospital in all of the Pacific Northwest and provides a complete range of care.